darbinreyes/subparprogrammer/C/euclid/Euclid.VII.6.md

 // ⇒ part.(AG, C) = part.(AG + DH, C + F)

+"For the same reason, whatever part GB is of C, the same part also is the sum of GB, HE of the sum of C, F."

+// ⇒ part.(GB, C) = part.(GB + HE, C + F)

+"Therefore, whatever part**s** AB is of C, the same parts also is the sum of AB, DE of the sum of C, F."

+// parts.(AB, C) = parts.(AB + DE, C + F)

+Q.E.D.

 ## Specification and Design

 ## Implementation in EWD notation.